azproduction/relocating-to-berlin/README.md

 ### Can I find a permanent fully furnitured apartment?

-Usually **all permanent apartments are empty**: only white walls, no light bulbs, no kitchen furniture, bath is always fully equipped.
+Usually **all permanent apartments are empty**: no furniture, only white walls, mostly just light bulbs.
+The chances of kitchen furniture are around 50:50, you then have to buy the kitchen or make a deposit.
+The bath is always fully equipped.
 Renting fully furnitured apartment could be too expensive in terms of rental price or deposit.

 **Mikhail Davydov**: One fully furniture offer had 5000 Euro deposit.